 However, the Group views climate change not only as a risk to mitigate, but also an opportunity for the Group.
 For the Agricultural Operation, the Group is looking at alternate feeds for cattle that may decrease their methane emissions, which would allow cattle produced from the Group is stand out as more sustainable products to consumers.
-For the Hotel Operation, the Group has commenced greening on the outer premises of its hotel, and has utilised Green Engage to improve its environmental performance.

-A4.2 Metrics and Targets
+A4.4 Metrics and Targets

 To measure the level and impact of the Group's climate-related risks, the Group monitors metrics and indicators to ensure an effective and quantitative assessment.
-The Group monitors and reviews its Scope 1, Scope 2, Scope 3 GHG emissions (in tCO_2eq .), total GHG emissions (in tCO_2eq .) and GHG emission intensity (in tCO_2eq ./million pieces of product sold) regularly.
+The Group monitors and reviews its Scope 1, Scope 2, Scope 3 GHG emissions (in tCO{2eq}), total GHG emissions (in tCO{2eq}) and GHG emission intensity (in tCO{2eq} /million pieces of product sold) regularly.
 The GHG emission data and information about target setting are shown in the section "A1.
 Emissions" of this Report.